ddpie/CubeVerse/README_EN.md

 ### MCP Installation Steps
 Refer to https://github.com/CoderGamester/mcp-unity/blob/main/README.md for MCP configuration

+### Project Setup Steps
+1. Open the project using Unity Hub
+2. Wait for Unity to import all assets
+3. In the Project window, navigate to the `Assets/Scenes` folder
+4. Double-click to open the `SampleScene.scene` file
+5. Click the play button at the top of the editor to start the game

+### Controls
+- **WASD** - Movement
+- **Mouse** - Camera control
+- **Space** - Jump

 ---

 **Develop with Amazon Q Developer CLI - Make game development more efficient!** 🚀